backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/AWS FSx.md

 ---
 - Launch **3rd party high performance file systems** on AWS
 - Fully managed service
+- All *FSx and EFS are file storage solutions*.
+For example EBS and instance are block storage solutions.

 ## FSx for windows file server
 -   EFS is only available for linux systems.
 So if you want to **share data between windows systems** you have to use FSx for windows